-Pat Wesolowski is an author, speaker, and homeschooling mother of 9 who is now the Homeschool Specialist at Bryan College in Dayton, TN.
+Pat Wesolowski is an author, speaker, and homeschooling mother of 9.
+She is now the Homeschool Specialist at Bryan College in Dayton, TN.
 After homeschooling her 9 children for the past 32 years, she is finally finished!
 Pat has a heart for helping parents find joy in their homeschooling experience and, for that reason, loves teaching workshops in order to encourage and equip parents for a fun and successful homeschool experience.
-Pat is the host of a podcast entitled “Homeschooling Co-op Style,” writes a blog, and has authored numerous unit studies for homeschooled students.
-She has also published a free e-resource for parents of high school students, available at www.bryan.edu/ebook.
+Pat is the host of a podcast entitled The Homeschool Specialist, she writes a blog, and has authored numerous unit studies for homeschooled students.
+Pat has also written a free E-Resource to help parents plan for a successful high school experience: www.bryan.edu/ebook

 Workshops from Pat Wesolowski (may vary by event location)

 Preparing Your Teen for College (It is easier than you might think!)